uimaxbai/vscode-rosemary/README.md

 - > I can't see the highlighting!

   That's not my fault.
 Try a different theme (Dark+ is a good one) and go into your settings.
-- > There is no highlighting on the variables/other stuff!
+- > There is no highlighting on \<insert random stuff here\>!

-  Semantic highlighting has not been added yet and I don't want to do it using a regex.

-  Please, please only make an issue if it's a Rosemary keyword/command that has not been added within a fortnight of being added.
+  Please, please only make an issue if it's a Rosemary keyword/command that has not been added to the extension within a fortnight of being added to Rosemary.
 I have to juggle around my time too!

 ## Release Notes